 Command Action Access Methods View > Zoom In Zoom In Zooms in the view.
 Press 2 or roll the mouse wheel up.
 In the Timeline view, roll the mouse wheel up.
-Zoom Out Zooms out the view.
-View > Zoom Out Zooms out the view.
+View > Zoom Out Zoom Out Zooms out the view.
 Press 1 or roll the mouse wheel down.
 In the Timeline view, roll the mouse wheel down Zoom In or Out Zooms in or out of the view.
 Roll the middle mouse button up or down.
 Pan Moves parallel to the view.
 Hold down the Spacebar and drag n in the direction in which you want to pan the view.
 Recenter view Recenters the view on the pointer.
-Press N Reset Pan Resets the view's pan to its default position.
-View > Reset Pan Press Shift + N View > Reset View Reset View Resets the view to its default position.
-Press Shift + M Reset Rotation Resets the view's rotation to its default position.
-View > Reset Rotation Press Shift + X Reset Zoom Resets the view's zoom to its default position.
-View > Reset Zoom Toggle Full Screen Enlarges the selected view to full screen which is done in three stages.
+Press N Reset Pan Resets the view's pan to its default View > Reset Pan Reset Fall position.
+Press Shift + N View > Reset View Reset View Resets the view to its default position.
+Press Shift + M B B Resets the view's rotation to its default View > Reset Rotation Reset Rotation position.
+Press Shift + X Reset Zoom Resets the view's zoom to its default position.
+View > Reset Zoom To male Full Covers Enlarges the selected view to full View > Toggle Full Screen Toggle Full Screen screen which is done in three stages.
+Press Ctrl + F

 First, the selected view enlarges to the maximum width or height, but keeps the tool views such as Colour or Tool Properties view.
 Second, the view enlarges to full screen.
 Third, the view returns to its original size.
-View > Toggle Full Screen Press Ctrl + F (Windows/Linux) or Rotate 30 CW Rotates the Camera view 30 degrees clockwise, like an animation table.
+(Windows/Linux) or ♯ + F (Mac OS X) Rotate 30 CW Rotates the Camera view 30 degrees clockwise, like an animation table.
 View > Rotate View CW Rotate 30 CCW Rotates the Camera view 30 degrees counter-clockwise, like an animation table.
 View > Rotate View CCW Toggle Quick Close-up Use the Magnifier tool to quickly center on the mouse position and zoom in to a pre-defined value such as 4X.
 Then you can zoom out again.
 Hold the Shift key and press Z to zoom in and back out again.
 Replace the Reset Zoom by pressing Shift +.
+The area where you zoom in or out is dependent on the pointer location in the Camera view.
+If you zoom in and then move the pointer to a different location when you zoom out the mouse will be centered on that location.